It’s been a given for many years that smart landlords do not allow pets. Why on earth would we….

 - You can organise a higher deposit to cover any potential increase in damage from the pet in question

-- You will be helping to put a stop to the estimated 8% of tenants who have to re-home their pets when they move 😦
+- You’ll be helping to put a stop to the estimated 8% of tenants who have to re-home their pets when they move

 - You could even consider making properties more pet friendly by laying tiled floors, avoiding carpet, creating a dedicated space in the garden…. etc etc

-Good heavens, there’s even a dedictated website.
-Go on, make yourself pet friendly! http://www.letswithpets.org.uk/
+Good heavens, there’s even a dedictated website http://www.letswithpets.org.uk/

 This is also a great source of info for tenants & landlords in or considering the whole pet situation: http://www.petfriendlyrentals.co.uk/tips.html